How to Overcome the Fear of Closing a Sale

 Remember: The Close is Not the End

 Another cause of closing anxiety is the belief that closing is the final step of the sales cycle.
 Closing a sale is actually a chance to begin a new kind of relationship with a prospect.
-Once you ask for and earn a sale, they become a customer — hopefully a loyal, repeat customer that can be a positive reference for you in the future.
+Once you ask for and earn a sale, they become a customer—hopefully a loyal, repeat customer who can be a positive reference for you in the future.